codess-aus/10-Easy-Steps/docs/getting-started.md

 If you would like to contribute to this repository - have at it.
 First-Timers Welcome!
 Check the issues and either add one, or comment on one.
 Then [Branch, commit, pull - start at step2](https://guides.github.com/activities/hello-world/)

-If you are not confident working in the command-line (I confess, I never use it, if I don't have to)
+If you are not confident working in the command-line (I confess, I never use it, if I don't have to) - Then you can do it all in the browser window or use a nice GUI tool called GitHub Desktop.
+This is the step-by-step for making your Pull Request for this Project using that - [GitHub Desktop Steps](https://github.com/msandfor/10-Easy-Steps/blob/master/docs/github-desktop-tutorial.md)

 Remember to observe the [Code of Conduct](https://github.com/msandfor/10-Easy-Steps/blob/master/code_of_conduct.md) - by which we mean, in short - Be Kind, Be Positive, Be Helpful